Jonathan Nez sworn in as Navajo Nation president

 - Trump declares he'll 'never back down' in shutdown fight WATCH

-“We have to begin to view the situation as an opportunity to re-evaluate ourselves on the way we do business,” Nez said.
+“We have to begin to view the situation as an opportunity to re-evaluate ourselves on the way we do business,” said Nez, 43.

-The inauguration was a mix of traditional Navajo elements and Christianity, which wasn’t received well among everyone in the audience.
+The inauguration was a mix of traditional Navajo elements and Christianity, which wasn’t received well among everyone in the audience, with speeches in Navajo and English.
 A traditional practitioner blessed the men, as did pastors.
 Nez quoted scripture in his address and highlighted the strength of Navajos who were forcibly marched off their homeland 150 years ago and of Navajo women.

-He spoke about self-reliance and returning to lessons learned in the sheep camp and the importance of the Navajo language.
+He spoke about self-reliance, a healthy lifestyle, and returning to lessons learned in the sheep camp and rooting oneself in the Navajo language.

-Nez spoke about adversity Navajo youth face in bullying, depression and rates of suicide among Native Americans that are higher than the general population.
-Instilling a sense of hope in them can go a long way, he said.

-That was reassuring talk for Kathleen Bowman, who heads the tribe’s public defender office.
+His words about instilling hope in Navajo youth facing adversity because of bullying, depression and rates of suicide among Native Americans that are higher than the general population were reassuring for Kathleen Bowman, who heads the tribe’s public defender office.

 “What I’d like to see is for our leaders to think in terms of helping our people overcome addiction to substance abuse, help them find ways to heal from what they’ve suffered from growing up,” she said.
 “There should be a message of hope because we certainly need change.”